-Habit: Large, cone shaped tree – up to 30 m.
-In culture in Denmark from 1850.
-It has its origin on the American Pacific Coast.
+Habit: Large, cone shaped tree – up to 25 m.
+Introduced in Denmark in the 1870s.
+It has its origin in North America

 Foliage: Small flat, uneven needles with dark green upper side and two white stripes on the lower side.
 They smell of hemlock